Research

 • Tibor Hegedus, Longboard Power

 Shelterbelts are vital in windblown areas to protect crops, but living shelterbelts require water and nutrients which compete with crops for these limited resources.
 Join Tibor Hegedus, designer of the one-of-a-kind dynamic agrivoltaic shelterbelt that produces renewable energy, protects crops, promotes soil moisture retention, and enhances plant water use efficiency.
-This presentation is for legislators and farmers looking for solutions to help conserve groundwater resources and increase crop production, data center representatives looking for off-grid options for data storage, and utility companies or co-ops looking for additional options for renewable energy.
-This presentation is part of The Heart of a Building fundraiser for PBS happening after the field day presentations.
+This presentation is for anyone interested in solutions to help conserve groundwater resources and increase crop production, data center representatives looking for off-grid options for data storage, and utility companies or co-ops looking for additional options for renewable energy.

 EVENT SCHEDULE